tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

-A> - Developers understand the business background, context and goals for a story A> - There is no ambiguity about business terms and everyone agrees on their definition A> - Acceptance criteria have been discussed and documented A> - Agreement from everyone on acceptance criteria
+A> - Developers understand the business background, context and goals for a story A> - There is no ambiguity about business terms and everyone agrees on their definition A> - Acceptance criteria have been discussed and documented A> - Agreement has been reached on the acceptance criteria

 D> ## Stickers as sign-off {#stickers-as-sign-off-aside}
 D>
 D> A great technique to visualise progress of a story is to use stickers to represent agreement or sign-off at the various stages.
 For example, when a business analyst agrees to the acceptance criteria, a story's index card might get a green sticker.
 When a testers agrees, a blue sticker and when developers agree, a yellow one.
-You can have as many stickers as you like or use columns on your board.
+You can have as many stickers as you like or you could use columns on your board instead.
 D>
 D> The whole purpose of the define, agree, develop, demo cycle is to spot problems early and adjust.
 In that spirit, it makes sense to prevent progress to the next step until previous steps have be completed.
 For example, don't start development until you have the full set of stickers.
 If this causes delays and 'blocked' work, missing stickers can help highlight where the bottleneck lies.